Many electronic devices can affect avalanche transceivers. And metal, even in food wrappers, can affect

 - ARVA and Mammut say electronic devices should be kept at least 50 cm (20 inches) from other electronics.
-My informal testing leads me to feel that the recommendation of 50 cm (20 inches) when searching is To be even safer, turn your electronic devices off anytime you are searching (which is what most manufactures suggest).
+My testing leads me to feel that the recommendation of 50 cm (20 inches) when searching is

+To be even safer, turn your electronic devices off anytime you are searching (which is what most manufactures suggest).
 And since this would be easy to overlook during the inevitable panic of a real rescue, it best to turn them off before

 It is preferable to turn your electronics off when transmitting so you don't forget to turn them off when searching.
-If you need to keep them turned on, always keep them at least 20 cm (8
+If you choose to keep your electronics turned on, keep them at least 20 cm (8